-The physical hardware consists of:
+The physical hardware of the Ubiquitor will consist of:

 - 1. The sensor nodes, which come in hundreds of different varieties of sensor instruments in the form of a USB stick, with both male and female ports; and - 2.
-The Ubiquitor as the main hardware gateway, which is a small cell phone-sized device with integrated circuits.
+The Ubiquitor instrument as the main hardware gateway, which is a small cell phone-sized device with integrated circuits.